 After skiing at 18 ski resorts in 4 countries as a family, I have a pretty good idea what makes or breaks a family ski vacation.
-We gave Park City, Utah, a test drive last weekend and the experience wowed us in every way.
-In 2012, Ski Magazine included all three of the ski areas in Park City – Canyons Resort, Park City Mountain Resort, and Deer Valley Resort – on their top 10 list.
-After skiing at each one of them, I get it.
+So I was impressed when I tried out Park City with kids and the experience wowed us in every way.
+Ski Magazine included Park City Mountain and Deer Valley Resort on their top 20 list.
+After skiing at both of them, I get it.
 They are easily the best ski resorts in Utah for families.
 And this top rating extends to parents and children of all ages.

 I can’t think of a ski destination that is easier to access.
 Park City is a 45-minute drive from Salt Lake City Airport.
 This air terminal is brand new, having just opened in September 2020.
 The sad truth is that from the San Francisco Bay Area, it’s faster to fly to Park City – including airport waiting time – than to drive on Highway 80 to Lake Tahoe on a Friday night.
 This puts Park City in the weekend getaway category, not just the week-long ski vacation category.
 Very important when time for family vacations is so often limited.

-Once you arrive, your can rent a car … or not.
+Once you arrive, you can rent a car … or not.
 We used the Park City Transportation shuttle service into town.
 Although there may be a small wait in the airport for other riders, guests don’t need to think about directions or where to park; the shuttle drops guests right off at their accommodations.
-A shared van is $79 round trip for adults and $50 round trip for kids.
+Cost for a shared van varies and is subject to change.

-There’s a free bus system in Park City to all the resorts, Historic Main Street, and the Utah Olympic Park so a private car is not a necessity.
+There’s free transportation in Park City to all the resorts, Historic Main Street, and the Utah Olympic Park so a private car is not a necessity.

-The three Park City resorts — Canyons Resort, Deer Valley Resort, and Park City Mountain Resort — offer very different ski experiences.
+The three Park City, Utah ski resorts — Woodward Park City, Deer Valley Resort, and Park City Mountain Resort — offer very different ski experiences.
 This is surprising given their close proximity to one another.
 One factor is that they are owned and operated by different companies and each resort has its own distinct flavor.
 It’s one of the appeals of visiting Park City–all that variety in one location.
 Fortunately, this also means there is incredible choice for kid-friendly hotels in Park City.

 After my visit and chatting with Park City Mountain Resort management, it’s clear that this resort lives and breathes families.
-They’ve actively thought through how to create the best possible ski experience for all ages and interests from groomed and un-groomed terrain, to expert bowls, to kid-friendly adventure alleys through the trees.
+They’ve actively thought through how to create the best possible ski experience for all ages, ability levels, and interests from groomed and un-groomed runs, to expert bowls and kid-friendly adventure alleys through the trees.
 With so much territory to explore, it is no wonder Park City Mountain is the largest ski resort in the United States.

 Best of all, Park City Mountain Resort offers a best-in-class Kids Signature Ski Program.
-Signature 5 is for children aged 6 to 14 and guarantees the class size is five students or less, enabling more granularity in skill matching and instruction.
+Signature 5 is for children aged 6 to 14 and guarantees the class size at this ski school is five students or less, enabling more granularity in skill matching and instruction.
 Meanwhile, Signature 3 is for children aged 3.5 to 6 and guarantees the class size is three students or less.